-Upon completion of the graduate program, the advanced practice nurse will be able to: 1.
+Upon completion of the Master's program, the graduate is prepared to: 1.
 Evaluate issues relative to advanced practice nursing consistent with personal and societal values and beliefs; 2.
 Engage in advanced practice nursing in accordance with specific specialty standards of practice; 3.
-Critically evaluate theoretical principles from nursing and other disciplines for their contribution to advanced practice nursing; 4.
-Demonstrate mastery of knowledge and skills in a specialized area of advanced practice nursing; 5.
+Evaluate theoretical principles from nursing and other disciplines for their contribution to advanced practice nursing; 4.
+Demonstrate knowledge and skills necessary for entry into an advanced practice nursing role; 5.
 Initiate collaborative relationships with other health care professionals to mobilize resources and facilitate quality patient care; 6.
-Provide quality health care for selected populations consistent with advanced practice nursing preparation and ethical/legal principles; 7.
+Provide quality health care to diverse populations consistent with advanced practice nursing preparation and ethical/legal principles; 7.
 Demonstrate the ability to communicate ideas both in written and oral forms in an articulate and scholarly manner; 8.
-Examine critically problems relevant to advanced practice nursing and participate in research; 9.
-Formulate and implement plans for continuous professional development and service to others; 10.
+Critically examine issues relevant to advanced practice nursing and participate in research; 9.
+Implement plans for continuous professional development and service to others; 10.
 Apply leadership skills to advanced practice nursing.